lucasmenke/Notes/IT/Azure/ActiveDirectory/Azure-AD-B2C.md

 5. Fill in information
 	1. Supported Account types (leave the default value ticked)
 	2. Redirect URI -> for local app developement: https://localhost:{yourAppPortNumber}/signin-oidc

+<ins>Implicit grant and hybrid flows (Tokens)</ins>
+1. Search "b2c" in the searchbar on top
+2. Click on "Azure AD B2C"
+3. Click on "Authentication" (left menu)
+4. Tick "Access tokens (used for implicit flows)"
+5. Tick "ID tokens (used for implicit and hybrid flows)"
+6. Click on "Save"